GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex3_f2ls_R3KKband_cmdline.rst

 There are usually a sufficient number of lines in the lamp.

 The recipe for the arc requires a flat as it contains a map of the unilluminated areas.
-The master dark is required becaused of the strong pattern that is often horizontal and that could be interpreted as an emission line if not removed.
+The master dark is required because of the strong pattern that is often horizontal and that could be interpreted as an emission line if not removed.